antonio-lazaro/periodic-table/README.md

-# RESCORM
+# Periodic Table

-RESCORM is a boilerplate for creating SCORM-compliant React applications.
+React app to learn the periodic table elements using RESCORM (boilerplate for creating SCORM-compliant React applications).

 # Features